 The data has been generated for our seven MRC core-funded research programmes and a number of departmental programmes that are supported by a range of funders.
 Further information on the EPID research programmes is provided on the Research pages of our website.

-All studies which we are primarily responsible for are presented on the Unit website; study descriptions are provided and there are links on how to request data or access study metadata
+All studies which we are primarily responsible for are presented on the Unit website; study descriptions are provided and there are links on how to request data or access study metadata.

 In addition to supporting direct requests for data, the Unit contributes to national initiatives to further enhance data access and re-use.
 For example, we provide access to EPIC-Norfolk data via the Dementias Platform UK Data Portal, which is a free-to-use remote platform where researchers can analyse multiple cohorts' data together.
 Researchers can apply for access to data from different cohort studies in a single application and receive a response in a target of 28 days, with online access within a target of 90 days if the application is approved.

-We are part of the Longitudinal Linkage Consortium (LLC) and are contributing both EPIC-Norfolk and Fenland data.
-The LLC is a national research resource that is bringing together study data from more than twenty of the UK's top longitudinal studies and will link it with NHS COVID-19 data, education data, occupation data and information related to where people live.
-Approved researchers will be able to apply to access the data through the HDR UK Gateway.
+We are part of the UK Longitudinal Linkage Consortium (UKLLC) and are contributing both EPIC-Norfolk and Fenland data.
+The UKLLC is a national research resource that is bringing together study data from more than twenty of the UK's top longitudinal studies linking it with NHS COVID-19 data, education data, occupation data and information related to where people live.
+Approved researchers may apply to access the data via the UKLLC website.